maslomeister/maslomeister/README.md

 ### 🙋‍♂️ I'm Nikita Maslov - Frontend Developer

-> Currently looking for internship or junior position
+> Currently looking for internship or junior position, also open for collaboration

 #### 💜 Typescript